fledge-iot/fledge/docs/storage.rst

    #.
 Setting Up PostgreSQL Client on the Local Machine

-      This section explains how to set up the PostgreSQL client on the local machine (the machine where Fledge executes).
+      This section explains how to set up the PostgreSQL client on the machine running Fledge.

       - Install PostgreSQL Client

          The PostgreSQL client tools are required to allow Fledge to interact with a remote PostgreSQL server.
-Install the `postgresql-client` package using the package manager for your system.
+Install the `postgresql-client` package using your system's package manager.

       - Export PostgreSQL Environment Variables

          Configure environment variables to specify the connection details for the PostgreSQL server.
 These variables ensure that Fledge can communicate with the server seamlessly.

-         The environment variables include the host, user, and password for the PostgreSQL server.
+         The environment variables include the host, user, password and optionally port, for the PostgreSQL server.

          .. code-block:: bash

              export PGHOST=<host_ip_address>
              export PGUSER=<postgres_user_name>
              export PGPASSWORD=<postgres_user_password>
+             export PGPORT=<postgres_port>

-         These may be set in the login script run by the user that run Fledge or if using container you may pass these into the Fledge container at startup using the *-e* flag to the container.
+         These may be set in the login script run by the user who runs Fledge or if using a container, you may pass these into the Fledge container at startup using the *-e* flag to the container.

          The description of each of the environment variables supported is shown below.